The Ultimate Guide to the Lucerne Travel Pass

 You can then return from Goschenen to Lucerne by a regular train service via Erstfeld (journey time around 1 hour 40 minutes).

-This service operates Tuesday to Sunday from mid-April to mid-October.
+This service operates daily from mid-April to mid-October.

 After a 20-minute train ride from Lucerne, start the journey up the 1900 metre high peak with a ride on the 1893 vintage funicular train.